antmicro/sdi-mipi-bridge-hw/sw_setup.rst

 Software usage
 --------------

-After flashing with the modified BSP and booting the device, there should be a ``/dev/video0`` file and ``/sys/class/fpga_manager/fpga0`` directory present in the filesystem.
+After flashing with the modified host software and booting the device, there should be a ``/dev/video0`` file and ``/sys/class/fpga_manager/fpga0`` directory present in the filesystem.
 In order to test the video streaming from the SDI-MIPI bridge, perform the following steps:

 1. Load appropriate firmware for the desired format: